Guaranteed Funding Packages

 Our success as an innovative graduate program depends largely on recruiting outstanding graduate students and enabling them to realize their potential.
 We offer the financial resources to allow eligible students to focus on their studies, to gain valuable teaching experience, and to complete their degrees in a timely manner.

-Eligible MA students in the first year of registration are currently offered a minimum level of funding through teaching assistantship appointments valued at approximately $10,900.
-Our top M.A. students also receive merit-based scholarships upon entrance into the program and all students may qualify for a merit-based scholarship later in the program.
+Eligible MA students in the first year of registration are currently offered a minimum level of funding through teaching assistantship appointments, scholarships, and conference travel funding, valued at a minimum of $20,000.
+We also have a limited number of merit-based scholarships to distribute to MA students upon admission and during the course of their degree.

 Incoming graduate students are automatically considered for scholarships.
 Continuing graduate students must apply for support.
 Applying for fellowships and scholarships is a skill that is integral to a student's intellectual training and professional development, and students are encouraged to consult with their peers and with faculty members about their research proposals.